Friskygote/Issix-mod/README.md

 - Expanded slavery scenes/systems
 - Alternative route of enslavement for players who are the type of people that completes Undertale's genocide run 5 times just for fun *stares with judgement*
 - More Issix/pet related scenes around the prison
-- Issix's mechanic of dealing in BDSM restraints
-- A "last choice" reward, making the game harder and more annoying by stripping player's choices completely in relation to some slave related mechanics
 - Making use of existing system to improve affection with pets
   - Including ability to make love with Hiisi and Azazel